Dr. Lopez & Tootsie

 One of his patients who insisted on joining him!

 Vet In Training

 Dr. Julio in elementary

 Dr. Julio López was born and raised in Los Angeles.
 As a kid he dreamed about being a veterinarian and having his own practice.
-One of his earliest memories helping animals include taking care of orphaned new born kittens with the help of his mom.
+One of his earliest memories helping animals includes taking care of orphaned new born kittens with the help of his mom.

 He attended High School at North Hollywood High Zoo Magnet where classes were held in bungalows located in the parking lot of the LA Zoo.
-While in High School he was part of the Student CITES project and was awarded a scholarship for a trip to assist researchers studying black sea turtles in Baja California.
+While in High School he was part of the Student CITES project and was awarded a scholarship to assist researchers studying black sea turtles in Baja California.

 Dr. López has experience in all aspects of internal medicine with a special interest in diseases of the kidney and bladder, as well as endocrine diseases such as diabetes, Addison’s, Cushing’s and hyperthyroidism.
 He also has extensive training in ultrasound and the diagnosis and management of heart disease.

 Dr. López has lectured both nationally and internationally and has authored chapters for The Clinical Veterinary Advisor textbook & The Textbook of Veterinary Internal Medicine.

 Outside of veterinary life he enjoys trying new restaurants, traveling anywhere there is a beach, and keeping up with the Dodgers, Lakers, 49ers.
 If he wasn't a veterinarian he would be a conservation biologist working all over the world protecting endangered species.